ibm-cloud-docs/cloud-databases/hosting-models.md

 | 30 CPU x 240 RAM          | `m3c.30x240.encrypted`  |
 {: caption="Table 1.
 Host Flavor sizing parameter" caption-side="bottom"}

+Allocating CPU and RAM separately is not available when provisioning or scaling through Isolated Compute.
+You must specify `mulitenant` for the `host_flavor` parameter to enable this.
+{: note}

 ### Provision using the API
 {: #hosting-models-provisioning-api}